 Up on the blog today we are taking a break from our usual posts and welcoming a guest writer—Lucia.
-Lucia is one of my English students in Granada and, surprisingly, did a year abroad in Wisconsin, my home state.
-When writing my articles about an introduction to culture shock and to cultural competence, I thought it would be interesting to see what Lucia had to say about the subject.
+Lucia is an English student in Granada and, surprisingly, did a year abroad in Wisconsin, Claudia’s home state.
+When writing articles about an introduction to culture shock and to cultural competence, we thought it would be interesting to see what Lucia had to say about the subject.

 Lucia is able to share two important insights into these subjects.
-Firstly, she shares with us the things that surprised her most when living in the U.S.—the things that shocked her most.
-Secondly, and perhaps more interesting, she is able to call out things that seem ‘normal’ for all of us back home that just aren’t for someone coming from abroad.
+Firstly, she shares with us the things that surprised her most when living in the U.S. Secondly, and perhaps more interesting, she is able to call out things that seem ‘normal’ for all of us back home that just aren’t for someone coming from abroad.
 This is interesting to the discussion about cultural competence as it allows us insight into the idea that our daily lives and habits are not the same routines that other people have around the world.

 Hello!
 My name is Lucia, and I live in Granada, Spain.
 I’m 17 years old and I was invited by Claudia to talk about my experience living in Wisconsin last year.
 Living abroad can be very exciting, but it can also be difficult sometimes, especially in regards to cultural shock.
 I’ve been thinking about the TOP 5 things that shocked me the most about the American culture.
 They are:

 1.)
 People of my age work.
 American teenagers work apart from school, so they can either save money for college or just to be financially independent from their parents.